Earlier today we reported that based on a ReCode announcement, some 200

 may have been hacked.
 Moments ago, Yahoo confirmed the report, only it

-increased the total from 200 to 500 million, and- in keeping with all
+increased the total from 200 to 500 million, and- in keeping with all the

-actor."
-Which is ironic because as we said this morning, "the latest massive data breach
+ironic because as we said this morning, "the latest massive data breach

 may or may not be blamed on Putin."
 It looks like it just was.

 Here is the official announcement:

 in late 2014 by what it believes is a state-sponsored actor.
 The account

 information may have included names, email addresses, telephone numbers,

 dates of birth, hashed passwords (the vast majority with bcrypt) and, in

 some cases, encrypted or unencrypted security questions and answers.
-The ongoing investigation
+The

-payment card data, or bank account information;
+unprotected passwords, payment card data, or bank account information;

-payment card data and bank account information are not stored in the system that the
+payment card data and bank account information are not stored in the

-evidence that the state-sponsored actor is currently in Yahoo's
+no evidence that the state-sponsored actor is currently in Yahoo's

 network.
 Yahoo is working closely with law enforcement on this matter.